Apex-CS/Apex-coding-platform-front/README.md

 This project is a tool for replace the current interview tools in Apex interviews

-This frontend project tryies to provide the minimal UI tools with all the necesary for a code interview
+This frontend project tries to provide the minimal UI tools with all the necesary for a code interview

 Main features:
 * Multiple languaje support adding API endpoints, currently working with Java 21 and Python 3